|

-For your enjoyment, here's "De Düva: The Dove" (1968): My favorite short film of all time, it parodies Ingmar Bergman's "Wild Strawberries" and "The Seventh Seal."
+In honor of George Coe, who passed away the other day, I present his Academy Award-nominated short film, "De Düva: The Dove" (1968): My favorite of all time, it parodies Ingmar Bergman's "Wild Strawberries" and "The Seventh Seal."
 The Swedish-ka sounding dialogue combines English, German, Latin and Yiddish.
-The principal character, Professor Viktor Sundqvist, 76, is on his way to a lecture at the university, when de duva strikes, splattering the windshild and unleashing a few twisted memories.
+The principal character, Professor Viktor Sundqvist, 76, is on his way to a lecture at the university, when de duva strikes, splattering the windshield and unleashing a few twisted memories.
 Could Death be far behind?
 It's 13 minutes, but worth it.
 Has the SJG ever steered you wrong?
 Look for a young Madeline Kahn smoking her cigar at a picnic, as she makes an unusual offer to Inga, Viktor's sister: "Phallican symbol?"
 Inga prefers Viktor.
 Double click for full screen.
 You're in for a treat.

 ReplyDelete